minorua/Qgis2threejs/source/2.9/Exporter.rst

    Line, Pipe, Cone, Box, Wall

-See :ref:`object-types-line-layer` section in :doc:`ObjectTypes` page for each object type specific settings.
+See :ref:`object-types-line-layer` section in :doc:`ObjectTypes` page for each object type specific properties.

 Polygon
 ^^^^^^^